Eagle River, Wisconsin International Snowmobile Hall of Fame

-The first annual International Snowmobile Hall of Fame (ISHOF) induction and awards ceremony was held in 1989 in Grand Rapids, Minnesota.
-Spearheaded by Elmer Cone, the International Snowmobile Hall of Fame has annually saluted pioneering members of the snowmobile community for their role in the snowbelt's favorite sport ever since.
+The first annual International Snowmobile Hall of Fame induction and awards ceremony was held in 1989 in Grand Rapids, Minnesota.
+ISHOF continues to salute pioneering members of the snowmobile community each year for their role in the Snowbelt's favorite sport.

 The International Snowmobile Hall of Fame was founded to promote and preserve the historical aspects of snowmobiling to include recognition of individual achievements made on behalf of the sport.

-Each year, nominations of candidates to the World Snowmobile Hall of Fame are made under one or more of these categories:
+Each year, nominations of candidates to the International Snowmobile Hall of Fame are made under one or more of these categories:

 - Inventors, Designers & Manufacturers

 - Explorers & Adventurers

 - Publishers & Journalists